Eternal Gosh!: Music history

 The band's debut EP, Your Surprise Is Our Heartbeats (Y.S.I.O.H.), was released in 2017, independently through online distribution.
 Their first studio album, The Red Sky (Kaung Kin A Ni), was released on 5 October 2017.
 After releasing The Red Sky, the song Moe Ma Kha Eain Mat Kha Yan Pyar was the longest charting No 1 on the Myanmar Top Chart on JOOX.
 On 30 November 2018, Eternal Gosh! performed at 369 Dine and Bar, ibis Style Yangon Stadium Hotel with Idiots Band.

 On 15 March 2019, the official music video of Moe Ma Kha Eain Mat Kayan Pyar was released.
 The band also released their second official music video of Sea Ghost on 1 June 2019.
 They released the soundtrack of the TV series Seven Cash in collaboration with Taurus V Production on 1 July 2019.

 On 24 March, Eternal Gosh! performed at the Myanmar Yout Shi Concert at the Hard Rock Cafe in Myanmar Plaza with Idiots Band in Yangon.
 They also performed at the FG Live Lounge at Yay Kuu Amplified Broadcast Center together with Idiots Band on 31 August.
 On 25 October, the band performed at the MYANFEST festival organized by Myanmar Beer with other famous singers at Thuwanabumi Event Park in Yangon.

 On 11 November 2019, Eternal Gosh! performed at the "Say Paung Kha Tae Yangon Nya" (Full Moon Day) Rock Music Concert together with Zaw Win Htut (Emperor Band) at Thuwunnabumi Event Park in Yangon.

-On 1 February 2020, Eternal Gosh won the "2019 Most Popular New Artist Award" from the City FM 18th Anniversary Music Awards, one of the two major music awards in Myanmar.
+On 1 February 2020, Eternal Gosh won the "2019 Most Popular New Artist Award" from the 18th annual City FM Awards, one of the two major music awards in Myanmar.